As published in COLLECTIONS by Harvey Kalles Real Estate Ltd., Brokerage, Fall 2016 / Volume 12, Issue 4

 By Candice McCavitt

-Liberty Village, an attractive community in the downtown east-end with a catchy name, is well known as one of the fast rising condo collections in the city.
+Liberty Village, an attractive community in the downtown west-end with a catchy name, is well known as one of the fast rising condo collections in the city.
 The neighbourhood boasts a rich pre-industrial, industrial, and now post-industrial heritage—some less savory aspects of which people have tried to minimize over time, but all of which has left tangible and intangible marks on the neighbourhood.

 Liberty Street marks a concrete path, having cut through what is now Liberty Village since it was first laid in the 19th century.
 From its beginnings, the community has grown up around this street, and eventually took its name.
 Liberty Street originally served to connect two institutions; the Andrew Mercer Reformatory for Women, opened in 1872, and the Central Prison for Men, opened in 1873.
 What must have seen a bitter irony to some, Liberty Street led to the prison door.
 The flip side, of course, is that Liberty was the path they would walk at the end of their sentence.
 For those who were able to leave.